Saturday Night Live: Books

+Films

-FilmsSNL has made several efforts to develop some of the more popular sketches into feature-length films, with varying degrees of commercial and critical success.
+SNL has made several efforts to develop some of the more popular sketches into feature-length films, with varying degrees of commercial and critical success.
 The first foray into film came with the successful Aykroyd and Belushi vehicle, The Blues Brothers (1980), which earned over $115 million on a $27 million budget.

 In 1990 Michaels oversaw the writing of a sketch anthology feature film titled The Saturday Night Live Movie with many of the show's then-current writing staff, including Al Franken, Tom Davis, Greg Daniels, Jim Downey, Conan O'Brien, Robert Smigel, and George Meyer, contributing.
 The screenplay only got as far as a Revised First Draft dated July 26, 1990, before being abandoned.

 The success of Wayne's World (1992) encouraged Michaels to produce more film spin-offs, based on several popular sketch characters.
 Michaels revived 1970s characters for Coneheads (1993), followed by It's Pat (1994); Stuart Saves His Family (1995); A Night at the Roxbury (1998), Superstar (1999), and The Ladies Man (2000).
-Some did moderately well, though others did not – notably, It's Pat, which did so badly at the box office the studio that made the film, Touchstone Pictures (owned by The Walt Disney Company, which also owns NBC's rival ABC), pulled it only one week after releasing it, and Stuart Saves His Family, which lost $14 million.
+Some did moderately well, though others did not – notably, It's Pat, which did so badly at the box office that the studio that made the film, Touchstone Pictures (owned by the Walt Disney Company, which also owns NBC's rival ABC), pulled it only one week after releasing it, and Stuart Saves His Family, which lost $14 million.
 Many of these films were produced by Paramount Pictures.
 The films based on The Blues Brothers were produced by Universal Studios, which merged with NBC in 2004 to form NBC Universal (Universal also has a joint venture with Paramount for international distribution of the two studios' films).

-The character Bob Roberts from the Tim Robbins film of the same name (1992) first appeared on SNL in a short film about the conservative folk singer.
+The character Bob Roberts from the Tim Robbins film of the same title (1992) first appeared on SNL in a short film about the conservative folk singer.

 In addition, the 1999 comedy film Office Space originated from a series of animated short films by Mike Judge that aired on SNL in 1993.

 The fictitious American folk music trio The Folksmen first appeared on SNL, performing the song "Old Joe's Place" before later appearing in the film A Mighty Wind (2002).
 The three members of the Folksmen were the same three comedians: Harry Shearer, Michael McKean, and Christopher Guest, who also appeared on the same episode as the rock group Spinal Tap.
-At the time of the appearance (the 1984–85 season), Shearer and Guest were cast members.Mr.
-Bill's Real Life Adventures is based on the Mr. Bill sketches from early seasons of SNL.
+At the time of the appearance (the 1984–85 season), Shearer and Guest were cast members.

+Mr. Bill's Real Life Adventures is based on the Mr. Bill sketches from early seasons of SNL.

+In 2024, the film Saturday Night was released, about the production of the first SNL episode to air on October 11, 1975, with Gabriel LaBelle as Michaels.